JAstbury/CV/README.md

 * BA English Literature (2:1)

 ## <a name="Work">Work Experience</a>

+#### Apprentice Software Developer at Happy Bear Software (September 2016 - December 2016)

+* Built features according to client specifications for a number of Ruby on Rails applications.

+* First point of call for a maintenance retainer with one client.

+* Built a gem to scan through Ruby codebases and speed up security assessments.

 #### Community Executive at Grub Club (September 2014 - June 2016)